WHAT IS HYDROPLANING?

 Driving in the rain is risky for several reasons, including hindered visibility, less steering control, and the need for greater stopping distances.
 When motorists fail to adjust their driving habits for rainy conditions, vehicles can begin to hydroplane.

-Also known as “aquaplaning,” hydroplaning occurs when the tires of your vehicle lose grip with the road because of standing water, causing the vehicle to skid.
+Also known as “aquaplaning,” hydroplaning may occur when your vehicle tires lose grip with the road because of standing water, causing the vehicle to skid.
 Losing the ability to steer your vehicle can be a terrifying experience for even the most experienced driver.
 Next time you find yourself driving in the rain, here are some safety tips you can implement.

 Before we discuss what to do when your car hydroplanes, let’s first discuss how you can reduce your risk of hydroplaning in the first place: